Examination Number ________________

 Arrange your answers in sequential order.
 That is, put your answer to Question 1 first, then your answer to Question 2, and etc. If you want to skip over a question and come back to it later, leave a page or two blank and begin the next question.

-You may use your laptop to complete this Part I.
+You are encouraged to use your laptop to complete Part I.

 If you do not use your laptop, write your answer in the bluebook provided.
 Use a pen with blue or black ink.
 Write on only one side of each page.
 Do not write in the left-hand margin.
 Do not tear pages out of the bluebook.

-You may bring with you into the examination room your casebook, photocopied class handouts, your 2009 federal rules supplement, and your own classroom notes (not borrowed notes).
-You may also bring a course summary or outline provided it is entirely your own work product.
+You may bring with you into the examination room your casebook, downloaded class handouts, your 2010 federal rules supplement, and your own classroom notes (not borrowed notes).
+You may also bring a course outline provided it is entirely your own work product.
 It is an Honor Code violation to have any other materials with you during the examination.

 * * * Part I begins on the Next Page * * *

-How should the district court rule on the Bank's motion?
+How should the federal district court rule on the Bank's motion for attorney's fees?
 Explain.

 * * * END OF PART I * * *